wiiqwertyuiop/HTMX-EngineG/README.md

-# Go MVC + HTMX Mini-Server
+# Go Chi MVC + HTMX Mini-Server

-Little mini Go server.
-Has a couple feautres I like:
+Based off of ideas from NestJS and using MVC principles, this mini server able to act as a standalone front+backend.
+Featuring

 1) Serving static files
 2) Wrapper around go-chi for easy routing.
 You can now more directly use the idea of "controllers", with easy pathing.